 Problems arise when company valuations are inflated, putting employees and their retirement at risk.
 The main article describes how the number of private lawsuits and investigations by the Department of Labor have risen in the past few years.
 Since 2009, the Department of Labor has filed 28 lawsuits tied to ESOPs.

 The articles cite several civil cases, including one against Southern California Pipeline Construction.
-This civil case was brought by Donahoo & Associates on behalf of John Vincent and 200 other employees and recovered over $5 million, most of which was returned to the employees’ ESOP retirement accounts.
+This civil case was brought by Donahoo & Associates, PC on behalf of John Vincent and 200 other employees and recovered over $5 million, most of which was returned to the employees’ ESOP retirement accounts.

 Employees may bring a civil action to recover lost retirement benefits in ESOPs.
 The government has limited resources to investigate and litigate these claims and employee benefits attorneys with ESOP and class action experience can assume a significant role in assisting employees to recover their retirement benefits.